 Whether sports are a means of income or just a way to keep in shape, remaining injury-free is a top priority for professional athletes and the sports enthusiast alike.
 Unfortunately, engaging in sports and other high impact activities is associated with an increased risk of causing orthopedic injuries that are notoriously painful and require long periods of time to heal.
 Today, sports medicine doctors use regenerative treatments to treat a wide variety of sports injuries including damage to tendons, ligaments, muscles, and cartilage.
 For many athletes, being out of the game can be very costly.
 As a result, much research over the past several decades has focused on the use of regenerative medicine treatments to heal sports-related joint injuries and avoid surgery.

-Regenerative Medicine with Stem Cells and Professional Athletes
+Regenerative Medicine and Professional Athletes

 Joint Structures Commonly Associated with Sports Injuries